 - After the rest period, stretch the dough out to the edges of the pan.
 Cover the dough once more and let it rise for another 20 minutes or until it looks bubbly.

-- Transfer the baking sheets to the oven and bake for 25 to 30 minutes or until the focaccia looks golden brown.
+- Bake: Transfer the baking sheets to the oven and bake for 25 to 30 minutes or until the focaccia looks golden brown.

 - Enjoy: Transfer the focaccias to a cooling rack.
 Let the bread cool for 10 minutes before slicing, more if you’re using it for a sandwich.